Background pattern

 These effects occur very rarely and are much less likely to occur with inhaled corticosteroids than with tablets.

-If you experience any type of side effect, consult your doctor, pharmacist, or nurse.
-You can also report them directly through the national notification system included in theAppendixV.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any adverse effects, consult your doctor, pharmacist, or nurse, even if they are possible adverse effects not listed in this leaflet.
+You can also report them directly through the national reporting system included in Appendix V. By reporting adverse effects, you can help provide more information on the safety of this medicine.

-5. Conservation of DuoResp Spiromax
+5. Storage of DuoResp Spiromax

-• Keep this medication out of the sight and reach of children.
+• Keep this medicine out of sight and reach of children.

-• Do not store at a temperature above 25oC.Keep the mouthpiece cap closed after removing the laminated wrapper.
+• Do not store above 25°C. Keep the mouthpiece cap closed after removing the laminated wrapper.

-Composition of DuoResp Spiromax
+DuoResp Spiromax Composition

-• The other component is lactose monohydrate, which contains milk proteins (see section 2, subsection “DuoResp Spiromax contains lactose”).
+• The other component is lactose monohydrate, which contains milk proteins (see section 2, "DuoResp Spiromax contains lactose").

-Appearance of DuoResp Spiromax and contents of the package
+Appearance of DuoResp Spiromax and Package Contents

 Marketing Authorization Holder